Alaska Perfect Peony

 Visit us on Facebook

 Potatoes of more varieties than you can imagine!
 Lots of beets and carrots and many other veggies depending on what is ready.
 Welcomes special orders for events, preferably with a week's notice.
 All orders are subject to availability.

 Cindy McKenna: phone: 235-3205

-Certified Naturally Grown starts and veggies.
+Starts and veggies.
 Lucky Star Gardens grows a wide variety of fresh vegetables and at least 8 kinds of herbs.
 Garlic becomes available late August.
-If you would like to make a special order for fresh cut herbs, or any crop, please call Cindy the day before a market and we will be happy to bring it!
+If you would like to make a special order for fresh-cut herbs, or any crop, please call Cindy the day before a market and we will be happy to bring it!

 Robert Heimbach: PO Box 3618, Homer, phone: 235-1024

 Various veggies.
 Welcomes special orders for events.
 Prefers advanced notice, but can have greens ready quickly.

 Because we value our family, community and the wild creatures that we share our farm with we choose to grow naturally without the use of harsh chemicals and with the utmost care and love.
 When you see, touch and smell our flowers you will only experience the true beauty and fragrance of the peony.
 A perfect combination of climate, rich black soil, cool temps and crazy sunshine of up to 20 hours a day produces magnificent flowers with long, robust stems and exceptional blooms.
 We are excited to be able to offer our peonies direct from the farm to you!

 Fish and seafood.
 Fresh side-stripe shrimp, fresh-frozen Kodiak scallops, ling cod, and rockfish, and Alaskan king crab.
 You can also find wild game jerky, salmon jerky and canned king or silver salmon.